-Here are profiles of just five of the many interns who have contributed immensely to the quality of care Seton Healthcare Family provides through Project SEARCH.
-We encourage you to see many more photos of our successful interns as well.
+Here are profiles of just five of the many interns who have contributed immensely to the quality of care Ascension Seton provides through Project SEARCH.

 When a patient comes in for lab work at Shivers Cancer Center, chances are Lena is the first person they meet.
 In addition to checking in patients, Lena is responsible for answering the phone, entering lab orders into the computer and delivering specimens to the lab.